Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Technologies

 \subsection{Energy Efficiency}

-In~\cite{dong2015energy}, an adaptive link-state advertisement routing algorithm was proposed for integrated \ac{HAPS}/satellite networks to support energy-efficient emergency communications.
-Designed for slow-flat Rician fading channels, the method estimates link information and selects the most energy-efficient path, reducing terminal power consumption while preserving connectivity.
+A key challenge for emergency communication is ensuring energy-efficient transmissions due to the limited power resources available during large-scale disasters.
+Integrated~\ac{HAPS}/satellite networks can help overcome this issue by optimizing power consumption while maintaining robust connectivity.
+In this context, Dong~\textit{et al.}~\cite{dong2015energy} proposed an adaptive link-state advertisement routing algorithm designed for a slow-flat Rician fading channel to estimate link information.
+This approach can reduce energy consumption at the terminal by selecting the most energy-efficient path.

-In order to improve energy efficiency, the authors in~\cite{rallage2022improving} proposed a low-power-consumption decoding and forward relay system via~\ac{HAPS}.
-The results demonstrated that, in certain channel conditions, a relay-based system can outperform a non-relay-based system in terms of energy efficiency.
+In order to improve energy efficiency, Rallage and Kandeepan~\cite{rallage2022improving} proposed a low-power-consumption decoding and forward relay system via~\ac{HAPS}.The results demonstrated that, in certain channel conditions, a relay-based system can outperform a non-relay-based system in terms of energy efficiency.
+Prior to that, Xing~\textit{et al.}~\cite{xing2021high} studied \ac{HAPS} as repeaters and aerial \acp{BS}, with energy efficiency assessed via consumption factor theory in single- and multi-cell scenarios using Monte Carlo simulations.

-In~\cite{song2024high}, energy efficiency of a \ac{HAPS}-based \ac{RAN} was evaluated against a terrestrial \ac{RAN} using a numerical model based on real traffic trends.
-Results showed that leveraging \ac{HAPS} features—self-sustainability, high altitude, and wide coverage—can cut energy consumption by up to nearly 30\%.

-In~\cite{xing2021high}, \ac{HAPS} were studied as repeaters and aerial \acp{BS}, with energy efficiency assessed via consumption factor theory in single- and multi-cell scenarios using Monte Carlo simulations.
 Results showed both architectures achieve good downlink spectral efficiency, though coverage is constrained by \ac{GUE} transmit power and antenna gain.
 Performance in uplink and downlink can be further improved with directed \ac{GUE} antennas on \ac{LTE} band 1.

-In~\cite{chen2014hap}, a \ac{LEO} satellite network using a solar-powered \ac{HAPS} relay was studied with the goal of minimizing energy consumption for downlink data transmission.
-In the non-causal case, an energy-minimization problem was formulated and solved using future channel/energy knowledge, while in the causal case, a greedy online scheduling method was proposed, significantly improving throughput and energy efficiency.
+Also, Alfattani~\textit{et al.}~\cite{alfattani2022multi} proposed an energy-optimization algorithm for \ac{HAPS}, enabling mode switching to reduce consumption and extend loitering duration.
+The modes include a low-power \ac{HAPS}-\ac{RIS} mode for passive communication and a \ac{HAPS}-\ac{SMBS} mode for enhanced computing, caching, and communication.
+The system prioritizes the passive mode, activating higher-energy modes only when additional capacity is required.
+Finally, Salamatmoghadasi, Mehrabian, and Yanikomeroglu~\cite{salamatmoghadasi2023energy} studied a vertical HetNet with a \ac{HAPS} as an \ac{SMBS}, alongside an \ac{MBS} and multiple \acp{SBS}, to improve energy efficiency.
+An algorithm was proposed to minimize consumption by leveraging the \ac{HAPS} and dynamically managing \ac{SBS} sleep modes based on real-time traffic load, reducing power use by 30\% while maintaining \ac{QoS}.